junxit/us-congress-bills-114/bill.md

   >   - **(D)** lessons learned about voluntary industry consensus standards or any other construction, best practices, and commercial space launch operations;
   >   - **(E)** any lessons learned associated with the development, potential application, and acceptance of voluntary industry consensus standards or any other construction, best practices, and commercial space launch operations; and
   >   - **(F)** recommendations, findings, or observations from the Commercial Space Transportation Advisory Committee, or its successor organization, on the progress of the industry in developing industry consensus standards or any other construction.
   > - **(4)** *Interim Report on Knowledge and Operational Experience* The Secretary shall provide a report to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the of the Senate on the status of the knowledge and operational experience acquired by the industry while providing flight services for compensation or hire to support the development of a safety framework.
-Interim reports shall be transmitted to such committees no later than December 31, 2018, and December 31, 2020.
+Interim reports shall by transmitted to such committees no later than December 31, 2018, December 31, 2020, and December 31, 2022.
 Each report shall describe and assess the progress achieved as of 6 months prior to the specified transmittal date.
-  > - **(5)** *Independent Review* No later than December 31, 2021, an independent, private systems engineering and technical assistance organization or standards development organization contracted by the Secretary shall provide to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate an assessment of the readiness of the commercial space industry and the Federal Government to transition to a safety framework that may include regulations.
+  > - **(5)** *Independent Review* No later than December 31, 2023, an independent, private systems engineering and technical assistance organization or standards development organization contracted by the Secretary shall provide to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate an assessment of the readiness of the commercial space industry and the Federal Government to transition to a safety framework that may include regulations.
 As part of the review, the contracted organization shall evaluate—
   >   - **(A)** the progress of the commercial space industry in adopting industry voluntary standards or any other construction as reported by the Secretary in the interim assessments included in reports provided under paragraph (4); and
   >   - **(B)** the knowledge and operational experience obtained by the commercial space industry while providing services for compensation or hire as reported by the Secretary in the interim knowledge and operational reports provided under paragraph (4).
-  > - **(6)** *Learning Period* Beginning on December 31, 2023, the Secretary may propose regulations under this subsection without regard to paragraph (2)(C) and (D).
+  > - **(6)** *Learning Period* Beginning on December 31, 2025, the Secretary may propose regulations under this subsection without regard to paragraph (2)(C) and (D).
 The development of any such regulations shall take into consideration the evolving standards of the commercial space flight industry as identified through the reports published under paragraphs (3) and (4).
   > - **(7)** *Communication and Transparency* Nothing in this subsection shall be construed to limit the authority of the Secretary of Transportation to discuss potential approaches, potential performance standards, or any other topic related to this subsection with the commercial space industry including observations, findings, and recommendations from the Commercial Space Transportation Advisory Committee, or its successor organization, prior to the issuance of a notice of proposed rulemaking.
 Such discussions shall not be construed to permit the Secretary to promulgate industry regulations except as otherwise provided in this section.

 ## § 3.
 International launch competitiveness